cfe316/cfe316.github.io/_posts/2019-04-28-launching-stationary-maxwellian-reservoir.md

 ### The fundamental conceptual problem

 If we were modeling a volumetric source of particles (perhaps if were starting another type of simulation with particles already inside a box), this would be the correct distribution from which to draw.
 However, we are modeling particles that have crossed an imaginary planar boundary from the outside (stationary Maxwellian) reservoir into our simulation space.
-The fact that these particles had to cross the planar boundary means that their velocity though that boundary must be positive.
+The fact that these particles had to cross the planar boundary means that their velocity through that boundary must be positive.
 Additionally, particles with faster speeds normal to the boundary are more likely to cross that boundary.

 As an example of the last statement, imagine cars in two lanes on a highway: one lane with cars moving at 1m/s, and the other with cars moving at 100m/s.
 Assume that the cars in both lanes are spaced 100 m apart.
 A person standing on the side of the road will see one fast car pass per second, and one slow car only once per 100 seconds.
 Yet, the density of cars per kilometer in each lane is the same.